KonanM/CppProperties/README.md

 **Why is the library header only?
 Isn't that bad for compilation times?**

-The descision for being header is not because of ease of distribution, but simply because most of the code is templated and a traditional library wouldn't bring any benefits.
+The descision for being header only is not because of ease of distribution, but simply because most of the code is templated and a traditional library wouldn't bring any benefits.